gioblu/PJON/strategies/SoftwareBitBang/specification/padded-jittering-protocol-specification-v0.1.md

 ####Synchronous acknowledgement
-After packet reception, the CRC is calculated and a single character is transmitted, `ACK` (value 6) if the packet's content is correct or `NAK` (value 21) if an error is detected.
+After packet reception, the CRC is calculated and a single character is transmitted, `PJON_ACK` (value 6) if the packet's content is correct or `PJON_NAK` (value 21) if an error is detected.
 ```cpp
 Transmission                                               Response
  ________________________________________                   _____